- Faculty Research Fellowships

 This prize honors the memory of Marjorie Morse Lozoff (September 30, 1916 - April 18, 2002).
 In an extraordinarily productive life as wife, mother, sociologist, social worker, teacher, researcher, and community leader, Marjorie Lozoff served as a model for the idea that most deeply absorbed her: furthering women's development for the benefit of women, men, children, and society.

-Any research supported by the Marjorie Lozoff Fund of Stanford University's Michelle R. Clayman Institute for Gender Research shall acknowledge that fact in his or her research.
+Any research supported by the Marjorie Lozoff Fund of Stanford University's Michelle R. Clayman Institute for Gender Research shall acknowledge that fact in her/his research.

 * As by law, for nonresident aliens only, a 30% Federal tax will be withheld from the award check.